elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ~> **Note on pre 6.6.0 deployments** Importing deployments with a version lower than `6.6.0` is not supported.

-~> **Note on deployments with per topology user settings** Only deployments with global user settings (config) are supported.
+~> **Note on deployments with topology user settings** Only deployments with global user settings (config) are supported.
 Make sure to migrate to global settings before importing.

 Deployments can be imported using the `id`, for example: